matt-42/iod/README.md

 The IOD library enhances C++14 meta programming with a symbol based paradigm.
 It provides a compile-time a way to introspect objects and generate code matching their data structures.
+It also contains few utilies built with symbol meta-programming.

 ## What is a IOD symbol?